Home

 Book/Audio Combo

-The Living Language series, published by Random House, brings to life a well thought-out program in a compact package, by using a 'building block' approach to learning German.
+The Living Language series, published by Random House, brings to life a well thought-out program in a compact package, by using a 'building block' approach.
 The Basic Complete set includes a 40 lesson coursebook, which doubles as a phrasebook because it has lots of variations of the most common or useful phrases, a dictionary with plenty of idioms and expressions, and 3 audio cd's.
 It's a package with great value.

 Book/Audio Combo